devnull044/nmap_ports/README.md

 This does a couple of things:

-	- Converts masscan XML format to NMAP XML
+	- Converts masscan XML format to nmap XML
 	- Allows you to feed NMAP already discovered ports via an nmap XML file